Skip to main content

 Key Facts

-1. June 2020: Beijing imposed the Hong Kong National Security Law (NSL) criminalising secession, subversion, terrorism and collusion.
+1. June 2020: Beijing imposed the Hong Kong National Security Law (NSL) criminalising secession, subversion, terrorism and collusion with foreign forces.

 Background & Context